-Experience sunrise and sunset at the most majestic section of the Grand Canyon, the South Rim.
+Experience sunrise and sunset at your leisure at the most majestic section of the Grand Canyon, the South Rim.
 This 2-day tour offers a chance to visit Sedona and view the world famous red rock formations as well as spend 24 hours at Grand Canyon National Park.
 On our return tour, we will explore additional views of the Grand Canyon before a stop in the Navajo Nation to enjoy the expert craftsmanship and unique history of the local culture.

 This overnight tour departs Phoenix/Scottsdale at approximately 6:30am and returns the next day at approximately 7:30pm.

 Most hotels in Phoenix, Scottsdale, Mesa and Tempe